 But why?
-There are several good reasons AC motors are used in nearly all appliances and electric fans including, but mainly it’s because of their increased power output and efficiency.
+There are several good reasons AC motors are used in nearly all appliances and electric fans, but mainly it’s because of their increased power output and efficiency.

 How an air purifier fan motor works

-Air purifiers use an electric motor, powered from alternating current (AC) in most cases, to turn a fan and move & clean air.
+Air purifiers use an electric motor, powered by alternating current (AC) in most cases, to turn a fan and move & clean air.
 An electronic board regulates how much power is applied to the fan to allow different fan speeds.
-Both the motor and the operation generates EMF fields around it (as do other devices too).
+Both the motor and the operation generate EMF fields around it (as do other devices too).

 Most air purifiers use standard AC power connected to an electronic motor control board and the fan speed switch (or button).
 The low-frequency AC is “chopped up” and modified by a pulse width modulation (PWM) electronics circuit board to control how voltage is applied to the motor.